Diabetes & Salt - How to Lower Salt Intake

 - When eating at a restaurant, pass over the soups and chowders and opt for

-fresh salads (use the dressing sparingly) and baked, grilled, or broiled lean meats.
+fresh salads (dressing on the side and used sparingly) and baked, grilled, or

 - Give it time.
 At first, you may find it hard to eat food with little or no